All Episodes

 And I just had a comment to make, too.

-I I was I just think that maybe the liberal media needs to talk to their own kids to find out what the popular books are out there.
+I just think that maybe the liberal media needs to talk to their own kids to find out what the popular books are out there.

-Uh this is I I don't quite know how to express this.
+This is, I don't quite know how to express this.

 There are very few things that I say it that way.

-But despite all that, I still, and I shouldn't be.
+But despite all that, I still and I shouldn't be.

-I mean, I we should just be able to see what our millennials believe to understand how easy it is to propagandize people.
+We should just be able to see what our millennials believe to understand how easy it is to propagandize people.

 I've been here 15 hours a week.

-You don't need a password to listen to this program.
+But 25 years, you don't need a password to listen to this program.

-You don't need a secret Dakota wing.
+You don't need a secret decoder wing.

-You all you have to do is find one of 600 radio stations or go to any number of websites and turn on the radio and listen to it.
+All you have to do is find one of 600 radio stations or go to any number of websites and turn on the radio and listen to it.

 It's not a secret.